shawnr/practical-javascript-2-webapps/application-architecture/organizing-data-and-configuration-code.md

 }
 </script>
 ```
 In this example, we have a component that expects to receive a `cityId` parameter as part of the URL.
 This component is going to make a request to get the forecast for a given city and display the results.
-The API request is once again formed by importing the `API` object, and the URL for the endpoint is `photos`.
-Some query string parameters are added to the request (setting the `albumId` value), but otherwise the request looks the same as the previous request.
+The API request is once again formed by importing the `API` object, and the URL for the endpoint is `forecast`.
+Some query string parameters are added to the request (setting the `id` value), but otherwise the request looks the same as the previous request.
 And once again we have not duplicated the basic configuration information.

 Not only is this a cleaner way of using the the same API service in multiple components, but it also opens the door for us to provide a mechanism to switch between a "production" and "development" API server.
 Now that our configuration is abstracted into a single location, we could enhance that configuration to properly alter which API server the application should contact.
 This is a very common use case for developers, who must often work with new functionality or data that is unavailable on the production API service.